 - Job 8:1-10

 Bildad is concerned that Job's questioning shows a lack of respect for God's justice so he leaps to God's defense.
-Bildad thought (as was the thinking that era) that God visited immediate justice and blessing on people (rich = righteous / Illness, tragedy = sinfulness).
+Bildad thought (as was the thinking of that era) that God visited immediate justice and blessing on people (rich = righteous / Illness, tragedy = sinfulness).

 He tells Job to "own-up" to what he's done wrong and it will all be okay.
-His theory is nice and neat and enables him to avoid emotional entanglement with Job - just points out his mistakes.
-Job doesn't buy it (even though, he used to believe in the theory) because he's done his best to serve God and yet he's still suffering.
+His theory is nice and neat and enables him to avoid emotional entanglement with Job - he just points out his mistakes.
+Job doesn't buy it (even though, he used to believe in the same theory) because he's done his best to serve God and yet he's still suffering.